 First and foremost it’s important to frame the situation in bigger terms.
 Think about how insignificant stumbling over your words at a party is in comparison to causing a traffic accident or dealing with a chronic illness.
 The point is, things could always be worse.
 Think about the worst thing that’s happened to you and the fact that you got over that and you’re still alive.
 Surely if you can deal with a life-changing ordeal like a break-up or a death in the family, stumbling over your words or worrying that people are making fun of you is no big deal at all.

-Another huge way of combatting social anxiety is centering yourself with deep breaths.
+Another huge way of controlling social anxiety is centering yourself with deep breaths.
 Escape to the bathroom or step outside for a moment if you can and spend a few minutes breathing.
 Breathe in for five seconds, hold, and then breathe out for five seconds.
 Do this until you feel calm, which will be almost instantaneous.
 I can’t stress how beneficial deep breathing has been for me in moments of panic.
-I can always count on breathing to calm me down; it works extremely well.
+I can always count on breathing to calm me down and control my anxiety; it works extremely well.

 Lastly, find a friend.
 It always helps if you have someone to talk to.
 Being vulnerable about the way you’re feeling is a great way of purging the fears associated with anxiety.
 If you can tell someone how you feel in the moment, I can guarantee that they’ll understand.
 While they may not always say the right thing, just having someone who has your back can be extremely beneficial and can help you cope with the panic associated with being social.